Originally posted: 3/04/2020

 - “This is but a slight thing in the sight of the Lord; He will also give the Moabites into your hand.”

 How do we respond to His Prescribed Preparation for His Supernatural Supply?

 His Supernatural Supply.
 We can do nothing to earn it.
-But if we expect to see Him move supernaturally on our behalf, it must begin when we place our faith in His Supernatural Supply of grace, through the blood of Jesus to save us from our sins.
+But if we expect to see Him move supernaturally on our behalf, it must begin by following His Prescribed Preparation and placing our faith in His Supernatural Supply of grace, through the blood of Jesus to save us from our sins.